 Abstract

 PDZ domains help direct protein-protein interactions and have been extensively studied and engineered.
-Here, a protein design energy function is optimized for a small set of PDZ domains.
+Here, a protein design energy function was optimized for a small set of PDZ domains.
 It combines a molecular mechanics protein energy, Generalized Born solvent, and an empirical unfolded state model characterized by amino acid type-dependent chemical potentials.
-These are optimized using a maximum likelihood formalism and several implementation variants.
-Sequences designed with the best variants are almost all recognized by the Superfamily fold recognition tool and have similarity scores relative to experimental sequences comparable to similarities between natural PDZ domains and to sequences designed with the Rosetta software.
+These were optimized using a maximum likelihood formalism and several model variants.
+Sequences designed with the best variants were almost all recognized by the Superfamily fold recognition tool and had similarity scores relative to natural sequences comparable to similarities between natural PDZ domains and to sequences designed with the Rosetta software.
 Three Tiam1 designs proved stable in 200–500 ns molecular dynamics simulations.
-The model is then used to redesign the hydrophobic core of four of the PDZ domains, by gradually varying a bias potential that alters the chemical potential of hydrophobic amino acid types.
-The tendency of each position to retain, lose, or gain a hydrophobic character represents a novel, structure-based measure of hydrophobicity, whose mean value differs by a factor of two between some proteins.
-In a second application, we redesign four Tiam1 positions involved in peptide binding and specificity, three of which are part of the hydrophobic core.
-The calculations are done for the apo protein and with two different peptide ligands.
-The designed sequences are homologous to the wildtype sequence, LKLL, and an experimental quadruple mutant, MEFV, that has different affinities for the two peptides.
-Experimental affinity differences between protein variants are reproduced qualitatively.
+The optimized model was then used to redesign the hydrophobic core of four of the PDZ domains, by gradually varying a an energy term that alters the chemical potential of hydrophobic amino acid types.
+The tendency of each position to retain, lose, or gain a hydrophobic character represents a novel, structure-based hydrophobicity index, whose mean value differs by a factor of two between two of the proteins.
+In a second application, we redesigned four Tiam1 positions involved in peptide binding and specificity, three of which are part of the hydrophobic core.
+The calculations were done for the apo protein and two distinct protein/peptide complexes.
+The designed sequences re homologous to the wildtype sequence and an experimental quadruple mutant that has different affinities for the two peptides.
+The calculated affinity differences between designed protein variants reproduce experimental data qualitatively.

 Author summary